realArcherL/W3C-Reviews/reviews/css-color-adjust-1.md

 > [TM Guide](https://w3c.github.io/threat-modeling-guide/):
 > 1. Explicitly distinguish stakeholders vs observers/threat actors (5.2 focuses on “who is impacted,” then 5.3 covers threats).
 > 2. Add a 1-table stakeholder inventory: Stakeholder → Value → Harm → Spec surface involved
+> > Note: we do NOT model potential attackers, as over-characterizing attackers can lead to analysis bias that is better avoided.
+>
+> Makes sense ^^ why we don't add attackers in the TM

 #### **P0 — Must-model first**